redsanket/spark/external/oozie/guide/cookbook.rst

 Passing Parameters to Coordinator EL Functions
 ----------------------------------------------

-One can pass parameterize parameter to EL function, which is defined as job property.
+One can pass parameters that are defined as a job property to EL functions.

-Example.
+For example, the parameters ``coord.start.instance`` and ``coord.end.instance`` are defined ``job.properties`` before the Oozie job is submitted.

 .. code-block:: xml

    <input-events>
        <data-in name="zas_daily_datain" dataset="zas_daily_dataset">
-           <start-instance>${coord:latest(coord.end.instance)}</start-instance>
-           <end-instance>${coord:latest(coord.start.instance)}</end-instance>
+           <start-instance>${coord:latest(coord.start.instance)}</start-instance>
+           <end-instance>${coord:latest(coord.end.instance)}</end-instance>
        </data-in>
    </input-events>

-Where coord.start.instance and coord.end.instance are parameters defined in job.properties used during submission.

 Using Headless Users
 --------------------

+TBD: This needs to be updated to use Kerberos.

 Oozie uses Backyard authentication.
 If you want to use a headless user, you need to do the following:

 - Request a `Headless Bouncer account <http://twiki.corp.yahoo.com/view/SSO/HeadlessAccountSetup>`_.
 These accounts need a underscore "_" in their name.
 - Request a headless UNIX account, that matches the name of your headless Backyard account.

-Use the following steps to setup your Headless User with Oozie:
+Follow the steps below to set up your headless user for Oozie:

 #.
 Setup your ``keydb`` file in the path ``/home/y/conf/keydb/``::